2005 in UFC

-The year 2005 is the 13th year in the history of the Ultimate Fighting Championship (UFC), a mixed martial arts promotion based in the United States.
+The year 2005 was the 13th year in the history of the Ultimate Fighting Championship (UFC), a mixed martial arts promotion based in the United States.
 In 2005 the UFC held 10 events beginning with, UFC 51: Super Saturday.
 The reality TV series The Ultimate Fighter and the first UFC Ultimate Fight Night both premiered on Spike TV.
 The Ultimate Fighter 1 Finale was the first live UFC broadcast on non-pay-per-view television.

+2005 UFC.com awards

+This was the first year that UFC senior editor Thomas Gerbasi published the year-end awards on UFC.com.